bigbio/pgatk/docs/pypgatk.rst

 .. _dnaseq-to-proteindb:

-Transcripts (DNA) to Protein sequences
+Transcripts (DNA) to Protein Sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 DNA sequences given in a fasta format can be translated using the ``dnaseq-to-proteindb`` tool.
 This tool allows for translation
 of all kinds of transcripts (coding and noncoding) by specifying the desired biotypes.